jz-feng/greentext/README.md

 ````
 - **For loops** are done with `>inb4`
 - Format: `>inb4 counter_name from start to end by step`; `>done inb4` indicates end of loop
+- `by step` can be omitted; step value defaults to 1
 ````
 >inb4 i from 10 to 0 by -2
   >mfw i        # Outputs 10 8 6 4 2 (on separate lines)